 In the second case, you can say that the main responsibility of the security guard is to keep the workers (customers) and the property safe from criminal activity, and from any other disaster.
 Show the interviewers that you understand your job, and look at it responsibly.
 You do not expect to blindly patrol around the building.
 You know your goals, things and people you should protect, and are ready to do so.

-Q 3: Do you have any experience with this job?
+Q 3: Do you have any experience working as a security officer?

 This becomes an easy question if you have experience.
 In such a case, tell them that you enjoyed the work, and would like to have the same position again.
-You can even narrate a difficult situation you had to handle in your past occupation of a security guard–facing a burglar, helping to extinguish a fire, etc.
+You can even narrate a difficult situation you had to handle in your past occupation of a security guard–facing a burglar, helping to extinguish a fire, anything.
+And if nothing serious happened, it indicates that you did your job really well.

 If you do not have any experience, however, try to emphasize that you know what is expected from a good security guard, and are not afraid of the dangers the job presents.
 Tell them that you are eager to learn, and believe to handle your duties well from the get-go.
 Show confidence in your skills.
 Show motivation.
 Everyone has to start their career in a any field someday, and there is no reason why they’d screen you out, just because you have no experience with security work.